JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-<span style="color:blue">!!
-UPDATE !!</span>.
-I am on the job market for faculty position starting in Fall 2023.
+<span style="color:red">!!
+UPDATE !!</span> I am on the job market for faculty position starting in Fall 2023.

 I am a final-year CS PhD student at Yale University, advised by __Ruzica Piskac__.
 My research interests lie in programming languages and software engineering.
 I focus on automatically preventing, detecting, and repairing crucial errors in programs across different fields such as systems, software engineering and CS education.
 In summer 2021 and summer 2022, I interned at RiSE and PROSE Team at Microsoft Research, mentored by __Shuvendu Lahiri__, __Sumit Gluwani__, and __Jose Cambronero__.